 - The Roving Philosophical Reporter (Seek to 3:43): The Roving Philosophical Reporter travels to downtown San Francisco to ask the average person what they think morality is, and where it comes from.

-- Ian Schoales the Sixty Second Philosopher (Seek to 48:56): Ian Schoales discusses the connection between morality, Flaubert, propriety, and the bourgeoisie at lightning speed.
+- Ian Shoales the Sixty Second Philosopher (Seek to 48:56): Ian Shoales discusses the connection between morality, Flaubert, propriety, and the bourgeoisie at lightning speed.